 Most people have trouble talking about sex.
-The person closest to the person with the injury is usually best one to help him re-learn how to express sexual feelings properly.
-This is when you may want support and ideas to help address sexual issues.
+Someone who’s very close to the person with the injury is usually the best one to help them relearn how to share their sexual feelings in the right ways.

 Acceptance and trust are very important for intimacy and in a sexual relationship.
-If his personality has changed, you may have to get to know him again.
-As well, if there are also physical changes, both of you will have to adjust to these changes.
+If their personality has changed, you may have to get to know them again.
+And if there are physical changes, you’ll both have to adjust to these changes.

-problems after a brain injury (such as not being able to have or keep an erection or to have an orgasm).
+After a brain injury, most people don’t have a physical reason for sexual problems (such as not being able to have or keep an erection or have an orgasm).

-Touching, caressing, cuddling, and resting together can help you feel close.
-Hospitals don’t give you much privacy, but you can ask for private time in the hospital room or ask for a day or weekend pass.
+- touch, caress, cuddle, and rest together to help you feel close – Hospitals don’t give you much privacy, but you can ask for private time in the hospital room or ask for a day or weekend pass.